 About 146 ArtSpace

-146 ArtSpace is a non-profit art gallery showcasing contemporary exhibitions by Tasmanian artists working across the spectrum of visual arts, craft, design and new media.
+146 ArtSpace is a non-commercial art gallery showcasing contemporary exhibitions by Tasmanian artists and organisations working across the spectrum of visual arts, craft, design and new media.

 Situated on Elizabeth Street between Hobart's CBD and North Hobart's buzzing arts and cultural precinct, 146 ArtSpace is a highly accessible and visible gallery space, which offers artists a fantastic opportunity for exposure.

 The gallery is housed at Arts Tasmania's headquarters in the historic old Bridges Brothers Building and presents an annual program of exhibitions that are diverse, stimulating and sometimes surprising.

 With a maximum of exhibition places available per year, Tasmanian artists are selected through a competitive application process.
 Artists, designers, curators, artist-run-initiatives and arts organisations are invited to apply each year for a four week exhibition to feature in the 146 ArtSpace exhibitions program.

 The primary aim of 146 ArtSpace is to support local artists by creating opportunities for them to present their art in a professional, nurturing and accessible environment.

 146 ArtSpace also presents occasional artists talks and special events, ensuring there is always something engaging at 146 ArtSpace.